quixio/quix-streams/README.md

 <b>Quix Streams</b> is a stream processing library, focused on <b>time-series data</b> and ease of use.
 It's designed to be used for telemetry services when you need to process <b>high volumes</b> of time-series data with up to nanosecond precision.
 It uses a message broker such as <b>Apache Kafka</b>, instead of a database, so you can process time-series data with high performance and save resources without introducing delay.

 Quix Streams <b>does not use</b> any Domain Specific Language or Embedded framework, it's a library that you can use in your code base.
-This means that with Quix Streams you can use any data processing library for your chosen language.
+This means that with Quix Streams you can use any external library for your chosen language.
+For example in Python, you can leverage Pandas, NumPy, PyTorch, TensorFlow, Transformers, OpenCV.

 Quix Streams currently supports the following languages: